pascal-lab/Tai-e/README.md

 Tai-e is developed in Java, and it can run on major operating systems including Windows, Linux, and macOS.

-As a courtesy to the developers, we expect that you **please cite the paper** from ISSTA 2023 describing the Tai-e framework in your research work:
+As a courtesy to the developers, we expect that you **please [cite](docs/bibtex.txt) the paper** from ISSTA 2023 describing the Tai-e framework in your research work:

 Tian Tan and Yue Li.
 2023.
 **Tai-e: A Developer-Friendly Static Analysis Framework for Java by Harnessing the Good Designs of Classics.**
-In Proceedings of the 32nd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA '23), July 17–21, 2023, Seattle, WA, United States.
+In Proceedings of the 32nd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA '23), July 17–21, 2023, Seattle, WA, United States ([pdf](https://cs.nju.edu.cn/tiantan/papers/issta2023.pdf), [bibtex](docs/bibtex.txt)).

 ## How to Obtain Runnable Jar of Tai-e?